etrent1988/ISQA3420Assignment1/DFDDictionary.md

 <b>Manager</b> - Manages the project making sure there are no licensing issues or vulnerabilities.

-Software Package - Created by the developer to be scanned for licenses and vulnerabilities.
+<b>Software Package</b> - Created by the developer to be scanned for licenses and vulnerabilities.

-Managing Software Package for License Scanning - Sends software package to be scanned for licensing and vulnerabilities.
+<b>Managing Software Package for License Scanning</b> - Sends software package to be scanned for licensing and vulnerabilities.

-Software Package Database - Stores all the information for the software package, whick includes license and vulnerability information.
+<b>Software Package Database</b> - Stores all the information for the software package, whick includes license and vulnerability information.

-National Vulnerability Database - Database that stores any vulnerabilities foun din software packages.
+<b>National Vulnerability Database</b> - Database that stores any vulnerabilities foun din software packages.

-Scan for Processes - Process that scans the software package for licenses.
+<b>Scan for Processes</b> - Process that scans the software package for licenses.

-Software Package License Results - License results retreived from the scan for processes.
+<b>Software Package License Results</b> - License results retreived from the scan for processes.

-Software Package and License Information Request - A request for license information by either the developer or manager.
+<b>Software Package and License Information Request</b> - A request for license information by either the developer or manager.

-Query the Database to Retrieve all Software Package and License Information -
+<b>Query the Database to Retrieve all Software Package and License Information</b> -

-Manage Software Package Policy -
+<b>Manage Software Package Policy</b> -

-Software Package Policy Documents Modification -
+<b>Software Package Policy Documents Modification</b> -

-Software Package Policy Documents Submit -
+<b>Software Package Policy Documents Submit</b> -

-Software Package Policy Database -
+<b>Software Package Policy Database</b> -

-Scan the Database for Software Package Policies -
+<b>Scan the Database for Software Package Policies</b> -

-Software Package Policy Documents Request -
+<b>Software Package Policy Documents Request</b> -

-Software Package Policy Documents Results -
+<b>Software Package Policy Documents Results</b> -